nuuuwan/news_lk3_data/README.md

 ---

-### 300 of 100,000 trees in Colombo considered high risk: state minister
+### Sri Lanka watching 300 ‘high risk’ trees in the capital Colombo

 *2024-06-03 13:05:00* · [`economynextcom`](https://economynext.com/300-of-100000-trees-in-colombo-considered-high-risk-state-minister-165860/) · `en`

-ECONOMYNEXT – Trees in Sri Lanka’s capital Colombo are being monitored by the municipal council, Army and Civil Defense Force as the severe weather conditions continue, State Minister for Defense Premitha Bandara Tennakoon said.
+ECONOMYNEXT – Sri Lanka’s military and the Civil Defence Force, city authorities are monitoring 300 trees in the capital Colombo, as pouring rain and gusting winds brings down large trees, State Minister for Defense Premitha Bandara Tennakoon said.

+Colombo, sometimes known as the Garden City of Asia has beautiful trees, some dating back to the British period and brought from around the world.

 “Within the Colombo Municipal Council city limits, there are 100,000 trees.
 Of these, around 300 are considered high risk,” Tennakoon told reporters at a media conference to raise awareness about the current disaster management situation.